jxnprince/lyricsAPI/README.md

 •Copy the supplied Environment Variables from the email sent you by Jackson Prince and paste them into your newly craeted .env module & be sure to save!

+•Open the Spotify desktop client and play a track of your choice

 ### Authentication steps (This is only required once):
 •Now run `python automate_lyrics.py` in your terminal from the 'lyricsAPI-main' directory